-The Amazon Echo Studio sounds fantastic, but in our opinion the Sonos One is the best-sounding smart speaker you can buy in 2020.
+The Amazon Echo Studio sounds fantastic, but in our opinion the Sonos One is the best-sounding smart speaker you can buy today.

 Trueplay calibration means you can tune the Sonos One so that its sound profile perfectly matches the room it’s in.
 You’ll need an iOS device to do this, but it’s well worth the extra effort.

 Once you’re set up, the Sonos One delivers a weighty, powerful audio performance, with a sophisticated soundstage that audiophiles will love.
 There are no 3D audio smarts here, but if you’ll primarily be using your speaker to listen to music, you’re unlikely to miss such functionality.

 One of the high points of Sonos speakers is their ability to seamlessly integrate to form a wireless multi-room audio system.